What is Paging in Operating System?

 Download Formulas for GATE Computer Science Engineering - Computer Networks

-Characteristics of Paging in OS
+Characteristics of Paging in Operating System

 The characteristics of the paging in OS(operating system) is that there is no external fragmentation by assuming the size of the main memory is in powers of 2.
 Processes can use all frames in the physical or main memory.